-Prior to joining the finance faculty in 2017, Dr. Salem has ten years of diverse professional and academic experience in various fields of finance (mainly in investment, corporate finance, behavioral finance).
-She worked as chief financial analyst in investment companies/banks.
-Currently, she is working as freelance financial/investment consultant.
+Prior to joining the finance faculty in 2017, Salem has ten years of diverse professional and academic experience in various fields of finance (mainly in investment, corporate finance, behavioral finance).
+She worked as a chief financial analyst in investment companies/banks.
+Currently, she is working as a freelance financial/investment consultant.

 Services to the Profession

-Razan is an active member in the British Accounting & Finance Association (BAFA), Finance Association in the Middle East, and the Financial Consultant group in Jordan.
+Razan is an active member of the British Accounting & Finance Association (BAFA), Finance Association in the Middle East, and the Financial Consultant group in Jordan.

 Awards & Recognition